Brian's Guide to

 Street addressing

-You would think that the Germans, with their collective obsessive/compulsive disorder, would have something as simple as house numbering organized to a fault.
-Instead, you often have to consume a couple of liters of beer before it makes any sense.
-Generally-speaking, house numbers are not organized by blocks like they are in the US.
-And while many places have a more logical odd/even scheme on each side of the street, many places do not, in which case buildings were often numbered up one side of the street then back down the other (the so-called "horseshoe numbering".)
+For the most part, house numbers are not organized by blocks like they are in the US.
+And while many places have an odd/even scheme on each side of the street like in the US, many places do not, in which case buildings were often numbered up one side of the street then back down the other (the so-called "horseshoe numbering".)
 When more buildings were built along the same street, they repeated the process with the new addition, sometimes using the same street name, sometimes a different street name.
+Some cities use both methods in close proximity, which can really have you going in circles.
+And a few villages even have a sequential numbering plan where buildings were numbered in the order they were built, no matter their location in the town.

 Fortunately, most online maps nowadays show the house numbers for individual buildings, so finding a specific address is much easier than it used to be.